How Much You Should Really Be Spending on Clothing Every Month

-We can confidently say we spend a substantial amount of our paycheck on clothes, but what exactly should we be spending?
+We can confidently say that we spend a substantial amount of our hard-earned paycheck on clothes, but what exactly should our clothing budget be?
 To be quite frank, we had no idea, which is why we were excited to research this story.
-And just in case you’re in the dark about your spending habits as well, we thought we’d bring the matter to light with a super simple equation.
-Get ready for your reality check…
+And just in case you’re in the dark about your spending habits as well, we thought we’d bring the matter to light with a super-simple equation.

-For example, if your monthly take home pay is $3,000, you should spend around $150 per month on clothing.
-While everyone has a unique financial position and you likely know your own situation best, we find that the 5% guide is helpful for reeling in oh-so-tempting shopping sprees.
-Read on to see the types of purchases that are appropriate for every income bracket.
+According to Dunn, you should spend 5% of your monthly income on clothing.
+To find the exact dollar amount you should be spending per month, multiply your take-home pay by 0.05.
+For example, if your monthly take-home pay is $3000, you should spend around $150 per month on clothing.
+While everyone has a unique financial position and you likely know your own situation best, we find that the 5% guide is helpful for reeling in those oh-so-tempting shopping sprees.
+Read on to see the types of purchases that are appropriate for different income brackets.

-You likely don’t have much cash to spare on non-essentials, so focus your spending at more affordable stores that are still high quality, such as Zara, Topshop, and ASOS.
+You likely don’t have much cash to spare on non-essentials, so focus your spending at more affordable stores that are still high-quality, such as Zara, Topshop, Everlane, Mango, H&M, and ASOS.

-Your disposable income is growing, but your expenses might be too, if, for example, you’ve upgraded your car or apartment.
-Accordingly, keep your thrifty shopping haunts in regular rotation and choose one clothing item a month on which to spend slightly more.
+Your disposable income is growing, but your expenses might be too if, for example, you’ve upgraded your car or apartment.
+Accordingly, keep your thrifty shopping haunts in regular rotation and choose one clothing item a month to spend slightly more on.

-You likely are feeling relatively comfortable financially, and have the freedom to purchase a few nicer items for yourself.
-At this bracket, clothing and accessories from mid-priced boutiques like Shopbop.com are a good fit.
+You likely are feeling relatively comfortable financially and have the freedom to purchase a few nicer items for yourself.
+At this bracket, clothing and accessories from midpriced boutiques like Shopbop are a good fit.

-At this point, you can afford to splurge on a luxury item that you’ll have forever.
-Consider adding a classic Burberry London trench or similarly timeless items to your closet.
-Just make sure to limit these clothing purchases, so you don’t exceed 5% of your take-home pay.
+If you’re in this income bracket, you might be able to afford to splurge on a luxury item that you’ll have forever.
+Consider adding a classic pair of Manolo Blahnik pumps or timeless items to your closet.
+Just be sure to limit these clothing purchases so you don’t exceed spending 5% of your take-home pay.